 We examine whether hedge funds profit from public information.
-Using unique data on hedge funds' use of publicly-available SEC filings, we show that funds accessing filings in a month exhibit 1.5% higher annualized abnormal returns than non-users.
+Unique data on hedge funds' use of publicly-available SEC filings show funds accessing filings subsequently exhibit 1.5% higher annualized abnormal returns than non-users.
 Above-median users earn even higher returns.
-The effect is not due to fund-type differences.
-Performance declines with file complexity and increases with file uncertainty and competing hedge-fund views.
-Information processors (robotic downloaders and financial statement analysis specialists) exhibit weaker usage-return relations.
-Our results are less consistent with profitability resulting from information processing and more consistent with funds using public information to complement private signals.
+Usage of filings is not merely a proxy for differences in fund ability.
+Fund returns are systematically related to the returns of stocks whose filings are viewed, suggesting funds act on acquired information.
+We conduct multiple analyses to explore why public information acquisition is profitable.
+Results are most consistent with funds using public information to complement private signals.

 Keywords: Hedge Fund, Information Acquisition, EDGAR, Public Information, Performance, Disclosure